artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

 For more information about configuring processing decisions in the Archivematica dashboard, see :ref:`Processing configuration <dashboard-processing>` page in the User Manual.
-This page contains a list of all of the decision points and their options.
+The Processing configuration page contains a list of all of the decision points and their options.

 You can also revert the default and automated processing configurations to their pre-sets by clicking on **Reset**.
 Please note that the pre-sets for the